MrPowers/querybench/docs/queries.md

 This page covers the logic behind the various queries in QueryBench.

+## QueryBench

+### Single table

+TODO: Add some single table queries on the Clickhouse table

 ## h2o groupby

 **Note: This section assums the 1e8 dataset size**